course-dprep/How-does-Airbnb-pricing-differ-between-stay-duration/README.md

 # Airbnb data preparation

-Are there any noticeable differences in pricing between short-term (e.g., minimum nights < 7) and long-term (e.g., minimum nights >= 7) rental options?
+Are there any noticeable differences in pricing between short-term (e.g., minimum nights < 7) and long-term (e.g., minimum nights >= 7) rental options in Amsterdam, Tokyo and London?
+And how does this relationship depend on room type and review score?

 ## Motivation